cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-grant.md

 :   For servers, this privilege enables the grantee to create foreign tables using the server, and also to create, alter, or drop their own user's user mappings associated with that server.

 ALL PRIVILEGES
 :   Grant all of the available privileges at once.
-The `PRIVILEGES` key word is optional in Greenplum Database, though it is required by strict SQL.
+The `PRIVILEGES` key word is optional in Cloudberry Database, though it is required by strict SQL.

 PUBLIC
 :   A special group-level role that denotes that the privileges are to be granted to all roles, including those that may be created later.